-The procedure for manually assigning technologies to I/O banks differs depending on whether you are designing for IGLOO, Fusion, ProASIC3, or Axcelerator devices.
+The procedure for manually assigning technologies to I/O banks differs depending on whether you are designing for IGLOO, Fusion, or ProASIC3 devices.

-To assign technologies to I/O banks in IGLOOe, Fusion, ProASIC3L, ProASIC3E, and Axcelerator devices:
+To assign technologies to I/O banks in IGLOOe, Fusion, ProASIC3L and ProASIC3E devices:

-- 1. Select an I/O bank in either ChipPlanner or PinEditor. - 2.
-From the Edit menu, choose I/O Bank Settings. - 3.
+- 1. Select an I/O Bank in either ChipPlanner or PinEditor. - From the Edit menu, choose I/O Bank Settings. - 3.
 In the I/O Bank Settings dialog box, select the technologies, and click Apply.
 Selecting a standard selects all compatible standards and grays out incompatible ones.
 For example, selecting LVTTL also selects PCI, PCIX, and LVPECL, since they all have the same VCCI.
 Further, selecting GTLP (3.3 V) disables SSTL3 as an option because the VREFs of the two are not the same.
 Once you click Apply, the I/O bank is assigned the selected standards.
 Any I/O of the selected types can now be assigned to that I/O bank.
 Any previously assigned I/Os in the bank that are no longer compatible with the standards applied are unassigned. - 4.
-Click More Attributes to set the low-power mode and input delay.
-(These attributes are supported in Axcelerator devices only.) - 5.
 Assign I/O standards to other banks by selecting the banks from the list and assigning standards.
-Any banks not assigned I/O standards use the default standard selected in the Device Selection Wizard. - 6.
-Leave the Use default pins for VREFs option selected to set default VREF pins and unset non-default VREF pins.
+Any banks not assigned I/O standards use the default standard selected in your Project Settings. - Leave the Use default pins for VREFs option selected to set default VREF pins and unset nondefault VREF pins.
 If you unselect this option when setting a new VREF technology, no VREF pins are set.
-If you unselect this option when default VREF pins are already set, it unsets them. - If the Use default pins for VREFs option is selected when you click OK or Apply, the software: 1) determines if setting default VREF pins causes any I/O macros to become unassigned, and if so, displays a warning message enabling you to cancel this operation, 2) determines if unsetting non-default VREF pins causes any I/O macros to become unassigned, and if so, displays a warning message enabling you to cancel this operation, and 3) sets default VREF pins and unsets non-default VREF pins. - 7.
+If you unselect this option when default VREF pins are already set, it unsets them. - If the Use default pins for VREFs option is selected when you click OK or Apply, the software: 1) determines if setting default VREF pins causes any I/O macros to become unassigned, and if so, displays a warning message enabling you to cancel this operation, 2) determines if unsetting non-default VREF pins causes any I/O macros to become unassigned, and if so, displays a warning message enabling you to cancel this operation, and 3) sets default VREF pins and unsets non-default VREF pins. - 6.
 Click OK.
 Using PinEditor, proceed to assign I/Os with the same standards to the appropriate banks.

-Figure 49 · I/O Bank Settings Dialog Box for IGLOOe, Fusion, ProASIC3L, ProASIC3E, and Axcelerator Devices
+Figure 49 \cdot I/O Bank Settings Dialog Box for IGLOOe, Fusion, ProASIC3L and ProASIC3E Devices

 If VREF pins can be assigned, you must assign at least one VREF pin before running Layout.
-See "Assigning VREF Pins" in this guide for more information.

 Note: If you use I/O standards that need reference voltage, make sure to assign VREF pins.
-Actel strongly recommends you use the defaults.
+Microsemi SoC strongly recommends you use the defaults.
 VREF pins appear in red in ChipPlanner and are labeled VREF in PinEditor.